Doooddle/FED-Assignment-2/README.md

     - ### Typing Game (API & Javascript & Lottie)

-        - This feature utlizes both API and Javascript.
+        - This feature utlizes API, Javascript and Lottie.
         - API Implementation
             - Utilizes Vercel Random Word API, where we retrieve 50 random words, that are uppercase and alphabetized, adding it to a list, which would be used for the typing game.
         - Javascript Implementation (typinggame.js):